 Both a planning process and an application required for funding from U.S. Department of Housing and Urban Development (HUD).
-The CoC brings together service providers in a geographic area to plan for providing housing and services for people who are homeless.
-The CoC controls funding for programs that target people who are homeless, specifically, Shelter Plus Care (S+C), Supportive Housing Program (SHP), and Section 8 Single Room Occupancy governed by the McKinney-Vento Homeless Assistance Act as amended by the Homeless Emergency Assistance, Rapid Transition to Housing Act (HEARTH Act) as specified in 24 CFR 91, 576, 582, and 583 and administered through the U.S. Department of Housing and Urban Development (HUD)Agency.
-A regional or local planning body that coordinates housing and services funding for homeless families and individuals as required by the U.S. Housing and Urban Development (HUD) Agency.
+The Continuum of Care brings together service providers in a geographic area to plan for providing housing and services for people who are homeless.
+The Continuum of Care controls funding for programs that target people who are homeless, specifically, Shelter Plus Care (S+C), Supportive Housing Program (SHP), and Section 8 Single Room Occupancy governed by the McKinney-Vento Homeless Assistance Act as amended by the Homeless Emergency Assistance, Rapid Transition to Housing Act (HEARTH Act) as specified in 24 CFR 91, 576, 582, and 583 and administered through the U.S. Department of HUD Agency.
+A regional or local planning body that coordinates housing and services funding for homeless families and individuals as required by the U.S. Department of HUD Agency.